 Nicaragua is a great side trip but your insurance on the car will not work and the car is not yours to take out of the country.
 Take a two night tour that includes Granada and you will not have to drive.
 Granada is a walking city that is a must see.

-How important is it to rent a car ahead of time when going to a foreign country like Costa Rica over Christmas holidays?
-Or can I just show up and get a better deal?
+7. How important is it to rent a car when going t Costa Rica over Christmas holidays?
+Can I just show up and get a better deal?

-We would like to take our children to Costa Rica for 10 – 14 days.
-They will be 7 and 10 at that time.
+9. We would like to take our children to Costa Rica for 10 – 14 days.
 We would like to see volcanoes, zipline through the rain forest, see some local culture and spend some time at the beach.
 Can you suggest some other activities and a possible itinerary that will be family friendly?

 Would we be better off on a tour, based at a resort (and go on day trips) or a self-drive trip?
-Our kids are good travelers and are very curious.
-My husband and I both like adventurous travel (we backpacked through Turkey) and resort vacations.
 Also – When should we go?
-We are teachers and can only go at Christmas or July/Aug.
+We can only go at Christmas or July/Aug.

-How difficult is it for a US citizen to get married in Costa Rica?
-What are the requirements, and where are some of the best spots for a wedding?
+10. How difficult is it for a US citizen to get married in Costa Rica?

 It’s a little tricky but very possible.
 The experts at the Peace Lodge do the best job.
 The have been written up on the Travel Channel and the place is perfect for a honeymoon.
 They handle everything including the legalize

-What is the deal with tipping in Costa Rica?
-Is it like Europe?
+11. What is the deal with tipping in Costa Rica?

 Tipping is Costa Rica is not the norm but it is, of course, appreciated when it comes to services such as guides and tour leaders.
 In restaurants, they usually already include a 10% service fee so if you feel the service warrants it you can leave a little more but its not expected.

-Weather-wise, when is the best time to visit Costa Rica?
-I’ve heard answers of all sorts.
+12. Weather-wise, when is the best time to visit Costa Rica?
 Is there a time of year when there is less rainfall?

 The driest time in Costa Rica is January through March, although they only time I would say weather is a true factor is September and October